eramdam/BetterTweetDeck/CONTRIBUTING.md

 **Rundown of `src/`**

 - `_locales/`: contains localization files
-- `assets/`: images and icon files, are usually inline as data-uri by Webpack
+- `assets/`: images and icon files are usually inline as data-URI by Webpack
 - `components/`: contains React/DOM components
 - `features/`: contains all the code of the features injected into TweetDeck
-- `helpers/`: contains utility code to deal with various aspects of Better TweetDeck. **Code in those folders is meant to be stateless**
+- `helpers/`: contains utility code to deal with various aspects of Better TweetDeck. **Code in those folders should be stateless**
-- `services/`: basically the stateful cousin of `helpers/`.
+- `services/`: the stateful cousin of `helpers/`.
 - `types/`: contains useful typings for deal with Better TweetDeck/Twitter stuff

+### About the config

+The Webpack configuration uses the [Define](https://webpack.js.org/plugins/define-plugin/) plugin to expose secrets and configuration variables.
+They are available through `BtdConfig` in `src/defineConfig.ts`.

+**DO NOT COMMIT YOUR CONFIGURATION FILE.
+DO NOT COMMIT API KEYS OR SECRET**.

+### Ok, I'm done.
+What do I do now?

+Awesome!
+I'm sure your feature or bugfix is amazing :tada:

+- **Commit your changes** to your feature branch
+- **Test your feature/bugfix locally** by building the extension given above and be sure it works the way it should.
+- **[Submit a Pull Request](https://github.com/eramdam/BetterTweetDeck/compare)** if your changes are done and working
+- **Wait for feedback** on your Pull Request and make changes if necessary
+- **Enjoy the heartwarming feeling of your feature being merged**